team-dev-docs/devdocsprod-dev-docs/docs/_AI-VS-Code-Extension-Commands/Audit-Markdown:-Improve-Your-Markdown-Documentation.md

 # Audit Markdown

-## What does this VS Code Extension Command do?
+## What Does This VS Code Extension Command Do?

 The `Audit Markdown` command helps you identify and fix issues in your Markdown documentation.
 It checks for grammar and spelling errors, nonsensical paragraphs or sentences, unhelpful content, and aesthetic improvements.

-## Why should I use this Vs Code Extension Command?
+## Why Should I Use This VS Code Extension Command?

 Using the `Audit Markdown` command can help you improve the quality and readability of your Markdown documentation, making it more useful and engaging for your readers.